khalil-hamidani/DOXA-intelligent-ticketing-system/docs/api-contracts.md

 ## AI Integration (Backend ↔ AI Team)

 ### POST /ai/analyze-ticket
-Used only by the AI service.
+Used only by the AI service.test

 Request:
 ```json